junxit/us-congress-bills-116/metadata.md

 - 2019-04-08 — Committee on Indian Affairs.
 Reported by Senator Hoeven without amendment.
 With written report No. 116-28.
 - 2019-04-08 — Committee on Indian Affairs.
 Reported by Senator Hoeven without amendment.
 With written report No. 116-28.
 - 2019-04-08 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 63.
+- 2019-06-27 — Amendment SA 905 agreed to in Senate by Unanimous Consent.
+- 2019-06-27 — Amendment SA 905 proposed by Senator McConnell for Senator Hoeven. (consideration: CR S4650; text: CR S4650) To improve the Indian Economic Development Feasibility Study.
+- 2019-06-27 — Measure laid before Senate by unanimous consent. (consideration: CR S4649-4652)
+- 2019-06-27 — Passed Senate with an amendment by Voice Vote. (text: CR S4650-4652)
+- 2019-06-27 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(text: CR S4650-4652)
+- 2019-06-27 — Senate amendment agreed to: Amendment SA 905 agreed to in Senate by Unanimous Consent.
+- 2019-06-27 — Senate amendment proposed (on the floor): Amendment SA 905 proposed by Senator McConnell for Senator Hoeven.
+- 2019-06-27 — Senate amendment submitted